This post may contain affiliate links. Please read our disclosure policy.

-Chicken thighs have become a serious stable in our house.
+Chicken thighs have become a serious staple in our house.
 It is so weird to think that a year ago I never cooked with them!
 I was totally missing out because they have SO much flavor!
-I love asian food so these teriyaki chicken thighs have been on my “to-do” list.
-To make it healthier, I decided to use Arrowroot starch (it’s gluten free) as my thickener rather than flour or cornstarch.
+To make it healthier, I decided to use Arrowroot starch (it’s gluten-free) as my thickener rather than flour or cornstarch.
 I also subbed in honey rather than brown sugar.
 It turned out fabulous!

-When you go to make these, you may find that the teriyaki sauce is pretty thick.
+When you go to make Baked Teriyaki Chicken Thighs, you may find that the teriyaki sauce is pretty thick.
 Just lather it on the top and it will bake to perfection!
 I hope you enjoy these as much as I do!

 - 3-4 tablespoons honey

 - 2 cloves garlic, minced

 - 1/2 cup organic tamari (aka- GF soy sauce)

 - 3 tablespoons water

 - Rinse and pat dry chicken thighs.
 Remove any large fat pieces.
 Season with salt and pepper on each side.

 - In a small saucepan over low heat, combine honey, arrowroot, garlic, vinegar, water and tamari.
 Let simmer, stirring frequently until sauce thickens.
 About 3-4 minutes.

 - Lightly coat/spray a medium baking dish (about 9x13) with olive oil spray.